-In short, the central premise of Engine No. 1's campaign was that management's overinvestment in fossil fuels constituted a failure to maximize the long-term value of the company.
-Moreover, Engine No. 1 emphasized that this failure was due to both a lack of information and a lack of incentives.
-With respect to information, Engine No. 1 argued that the "Board of ExxonMobil will be addressing the most important questions facing the energy industry for years to come,"188 but stunningly, not one of ExxonMobil's independent directors had any prior energy industry experience.189 It was for this reason that Engine No. 1 advanced a director slate that could provide the expertise that it believed the "Board has been missing-directors with diverse yet highly relevant backgrounds who have successfully tackled energy industry challenges and bring decades of experience in conventional and alternative forms of energy to help best position ExxonMobil for greater long-term value creation."190
+For instance, Engine No. 1 argued that the "Board of ExxonMobil will be addressing the most important questions facing the energy industry for years to come," Id. at 73, but stunningly, not one of ExxonMobil's independent directors had any prior energy industry experience.
+Id. at 19 ("Prior to our campaign, ExxonMobil's Board had no independent directors with prior energy experience.").
+It was for this reason that Engine No. 1 advanced a director slate that could provide the expertise that it believed the "Board has been missing-directors with diverse yet highly relevant backgrounds who have successfully tackled energy industry challenges and bring decades of experience in conventional and alternative forms of energy to help best position ExxonMobil for greater long-term value creation."
+Id at 73; see also: Reenergize Exxon, FAQs, https://reenergizexom.com/faqs ("The four highly qualified, independent individuals we have identified can bring to the ExxonMobil Board much-needed experience in value-creating, transformational change in the energy sector.").